planet-ethereum/awesome-values/README.md

 # Awesome Values
-Curated list of awesome values and mission statements
+Curated list of awesome values and mission statements.
+The items in the list are in no particular order at the moment.

 ## Projects